savaged/golf-comp/README.md

 ## Roadmap

+* Partially automate using cron and the netlify-cli.
 * Find a way to fully automate for realtime updates, initiated each time a player sends their SMS score.